smrrazavian/APIs/README.md

 End-point NO1 : #add
-getting two Parameters {num1/num2} and INSERT them into Numbers table. as a reusult it returns a value of num1/num2.
+getting two Parameters {num1/num2} and INSERT them into Numbers table. as a result it returns a value of num1/num2.

 End-point NO2 : #update
 getting three Parameters {id/num1/num2}